 - ⅔ cup (113g) semi-sweet chocolate chips

-- Add the espresso powder to the melted butter and stir until incorporated.
-Using a hand mixer or a stand mixer fitted with the paddle attachment, beat the melted butter mixture with both types of sugar.
-Add the prepared egg replacer and vanilla extract and mix until combined.
+- In a small bowl, stir the espresso powder and melted butter together.
+Using a hand mixer or a stand mixer fitted with the paddle attachment, beat the melted butter mixture with both sugars.
+Add the prepared egg replacer and vanilla extract and beat until combined.½ cup (113g) unsalted butter, 1 tablespoon instant espresso powder, ¾ cup (150g) brown sugar, ¼ cup (50g) granulated sugar, 1 tablespoon Bob's Red Mill Egg Replacer, 1 teaspoon vanilla extract

-- Add the flour, baking soda, and salt and mix on low speed until the dough starts to form.
-Stir in the chocolate chips using a rubber spatula or clean hands.
+- Add the flour, baking soda, and salt and mix on low speed until the cookie dough starts to form.
+Fold in the chocolate chips.1 ½ cups (222g) gluten free flour blend, ½ teaspoon baking soda, ½ teaspoon salt, ⅔ cup (113g) semi-sweet chocolate chips

-- Scoop dough onto baking sheets and bake for 9-10 minutes.
-Allow to cool on the baking sheets for 10 minutes before transferring to a cooling rack.
+- Scoop cookie dough onto the prepared baking sheet and bake for 9-10 minutes.
+Allow the cookies to cool on the baking sheet for 10 minutes before transferring to a cooling rack.

 Be sure to follow the instructions on the package of Bob's Red Mill Egg Replacer.
 Once mixed with water, the egg replacer must sit for just a few minutes to thicken.